Reconsidering Learning Objectives in Unbiased Recommendation with Unobserved Confounders: Theoretical Analysis

-0.2em \textbf{Re-weighting objectives}~\cite{saito2020unbiased,schnabel2016recommendations}.
+0.2em \textbf{Re-weighting Objectives}~\cite{saito2020unbiased,schnabel2016recommendations}.
 These methods fall into the multi-task learning objective in Eq.~\eqref{Eq:multi-task} with $\rho=1$ and $\alpha=0$ since they do not utilize unbiased data and regularization.
 They re-weight the distribution $P$ via $w(\mathbf{x}_{u},\mathbf{x}_{i})={1}/{p(O_{ui}|\mathbf{x}_{u},\mathbf{x}_{i})}$.
-With setting $\phi$ as the identity function, it is easy to verify that the first term in the bound becomes the re-weighting objective in Eq.~\eqref{Eq:re-weight} and the third becomes $d_{\mathcal{H} \Delta \mathcal{H}}\big(w(\mathbf{x}_{u},\mathbf{x}_{i}){{P}}(\mathbf{x}_{u},\mathbf{x}_{i},O_{ui}), {{Q}}(\mathbf{x}_{u},\mathbf{x}_{i},O_{ui})\big)$ which equals to zero.
-Thus, they essentially minimize the first and third term in this generalization bound with $\rho=1$ and $\phi$ being identity function.
-0.2em \textbf{Information bottleneck objectives}~\cite{wang2020information,liu2021mitigating}.
-This kind of algorithm also falls into the multi-learning objective with $\rho=1$ and $\alpha \neq 0$.
+By setting $\phi$ as the identity function, it is easy to verify that the first term in the bound becomes the re-weighting objective in Eq.~\eqref{Eq:re-weight} and the third becomes $d_{\mathcal{H} \Delta \mathcal{H}}\big(w(\mathbf{x}_{u},\mathbf{x}_{i}){{P}}(\mathbf{x}_{u},\mathbf{x}_{i},O_{ui}), {{Q}}(\mathbf{x}_{u},\mathbf{x}_{i},O_{ui})\big)$ which equals to zero.
+Thus, they essentially minimize the first and third term in this bound with $\rho=1$ and $\phi$ being identity function.
+0.2em \textbf{Information Bottleneck Objectives}~\cite{wang2020information,liu2021mitigating}.
+These algorithms also fall into the multi-learning objective with $\rho=1$ and $\alpha \neq 0$.
 The regularization term in Eq.~\eqref{Eq:multi-task} is instantiated as the information bottleneck to regularize the model to learn a invariant representation across training and testing distributions~\cite{wang2020information,liu2021mitigating}, which makes the $d_{\mathcal{H} \Delta \mathcal{H}}(P(\mathbf{z}_{ui}), {{Q}}(\mathbf{z}_{ui}))$ smaller.
-Thus, similar to the re-weighting objectives, the information bottleneck objectives also essentially minimize the first and third term in our bound.
+Thus, similar to re-weighting objectives, essentially, information bottleneck objectives also minimize the first and third term in our bound.